mljar/enrichment/README.md

 # Data Enrichment with AI for Pandas DataFrame 🐼💰

-The `enrichment` library lets you give your pandas DataFrame a boost with AI.
-No fuss, no extra code—just tell it what you need in plain English.
+The `enrichment` library lets you give your pandas DataFrame a new column data created with AI.
+Just tell it what you need in plain English.
 Need sentiment labels, clean addresses, language tags, or keywords?
-One call to `enrich()` adds a brand-new column of results.
+One call to `enrich()` adds a new column of results.

 Why you’ll love it:
 - **Easy to use:** Pass in your DataFrame, describe what you want, and you’re done.